The Cauchy problem for fully nonlinear parabolic systems on manifolds: Introduction

-Compare for example pp. 62-63 in [P] and pp. 45-46 in [To].
+Compare for example pp. 62-63 in \cite {P} and pp. 45-46 in \cite {To}; beware that for the principal symbol there is also a slightly different definition in the literature, see for example p.
+113 in \cite{LM}.
 Let the order $r$ of the operator $P_t$ be even.
 The operator $P_t$ is strongly elliptic at $u\in \Gamma(E)$ if there exists a constant $\lambda >0$ such that